 As a Glenmore resident or owner, you may manage your personal gatehouse information on-line, including telling the gatehouse about your expected visitors.
-Any changes made on-line are fully automated and are uploaded directly into the gatehouse management system.
+Any changes made on-line are uploaded directly into the gatehouse management system used by the gatehouse.

 Click the button to view or make changes to the following:

 (Note - This requires a password.
 If you don't know your password, you can reset it it as part of the login process.
-Third party cookies must be enabled on your browser)
+Cookies must be enabled on your browser)

 Send an email: firstname.lastname@example.org